 Dream Analysis

 Dreams are the “royal road to the unconscious” said Freud.
 What you don’t know controls you.
-Your unconscious fears, beliefs, motives, and desires can thwart your goals and bring about ill-health and unhappiness.
+Your unconscious fears, beliefs, motives, and desires can thwart your goals and bring about ill health and unhappiness.
 By understanding and learning to trust the messages in your dreams, you are learning to communicate with your true self, your soul, and God.
 Carl Jung wrote, “He who looks inside awakens . . .
 The dream is a little hidden door in the innermost and secret recesses of the soul.”
 Deciphering your dreams’ symbols, messages, and guidance unlocks that doorway.

 Dreams are far more than fantasies and wishes.
-They reveal inner truths, are forward-looking, and always transforming you to wholeness and greater satisfaction in living.
+They reveal inner truths, are forward-looking, and always transform you to wholeness and greater satisfaction in living.
 They expose incorrect conscious attitudes and resolve conflicts, providing a healing and self-regulating function.
 Dreams can be of enormous help.
-They can predict a doomed romance, show you when you’re off-track or have misguided judgments, plans, or business dealings.
-Occasionally, dreams may be telepathic, clairvoyant, precognitive, or reminisces of past lives.
+They can predict a doomed romance, show you when you’re off-track, or have misguided judgments, plans, or business dealings.
+Occasionally, dreams may be telepathic, clairvoyant, precognitive, or memories of past lives.
 Find out more about dreams here, and listen to my interviews.
-Get a dream analysis by phone coaching or personal consultation.

 Client Comments